 UNICEF Representative in Zimbabwe presents credentials

-newly-appointed UNICEF Representative in Zimbabwe, Ms. Laylee Moshiri, presented her credentials in Harare to Minister of Foreign Affairs & International Trade, Hon.
-Dr. Sibusiso Moyo.
+Newly appointed UNICEF Representative in Zimbabwe, Dr. Tajudeen Oyewale, presented his credentials to the Minister of Foreign Affairs and International Trade, Hon.
+Frederick Shava.